Introduction (/docs)

 ## Using Configuration Variables

-Access user configuration within steps using template syntax:
+Access user configuration within steps using template syntax.
+Config values are accessed via the `config` object:

 ```json